wwarthen/RomWBW/Binary/Apps/Tunes/ReadMe.txt

 ***                                                                 ***
 ***********************************************************************

-This directory contains some sample ProTracker sound files that can be played by the PTxPlay application.
+This directory contains some sample ProTracker and MYM sound files that can be played by the TUNE application.